rubycocos/feedparser/NOTES.md

 ## ToDos

+- [ ] add published_confirmation (like password_confirmation) for dc:date duplicate if pubDate is (also) present?
+      - check if dates are the same ?? issue warning if different??

+- [ ] add "raw" published_text date string to all formats

 - [ ] add related_url for atom; use link rel=related

 - [ ] add published_local, updated_local to atom, rss and json (for feed not just items)